 St Joseph's Primary School Gloucester is a Parish school and has a proud history built on the tradition of the school's founders, the Sisters of St Joseph.
 The school was first opened in 1919 and classes were held in the Church building.
 The present building housing the classrooms was opened in 1969.
 In 1994 the Administration block was constructed, the covered outdoor learning area was added in 2000 and the BER in 2010-2011 saw the construction of a new library, hall and canteen facilities.
-In 2018, the school was approved for the construction of a new student toilet block and levelling of the school playground.
+In 2018, the school playground.
 The toilet block was built in 2019, but the playground works were put on hold due to the impact of the drought.
 In 2019, St Joseph's Primary School Gloucester celebrated its Centenary to mark 100 years since the arrival of the Sisters of St Joseph in the town.
 A wonderful day of celebrations was held on March 9, commencing with a Mass followed by a luncheon in the school hall.
-Many Parishioners, students and staff both past and present, as well as many of the Sisters of St Joseph's network and delighted in looking at the memorabilia on display in the hall and recalling their time at the school.
+Many Parishioners, students and staff both past and present, as well as many of the Sisters of St Joseph's networks and delighted in looking at the memorabilia on display in the hall and recalling their time at the school.
 The Convent, which has since become a Parish rental property, was open for visitors to take at trip down memory lane.